chinenual/Chinenual-VCV/README.md

 * **Out** - 10 polyphonic sorted output corresponding to each input.

-For example, an alternate way to sort MIDI similar to the example above for SplitSort](#splitsort) would be:
+For example, an alternate way to sort MIDI similar to the example above for [SplitSort](#splitsort) would be:

 ![module-screenshot](./doc/PolySort-chained.png)